benedekfazekas/mranderson/README.md

 ## Is it good?
 Should I use it?

 Yes and yes.

-Use it if you have depedency conflicts and don't care to solve them.
-Or if you don't want your library's dependencies to interfere with the dependencies of your users' (leiningen plugins is a good example here).
+Use it if you have dependency conflicts and don't care to solve them.
+In unresolved tree mode MrAnderson creates deeply nested, local dependencies where any subtree is isolated from the rest of the tree therefore the same library can occur several times without conflicting.
+Or use it if you don't want your library's dependencies to interfere with the dependencies of your users' (leiningen plugins is a good example here).
 Or if you want to explore a bit more in the hellish land of dependency handling.

 ### Projects that use MrAnderson